 Here's a (sortable) comparison table of the best VPN services right now.

 Allergic to spreadsheets?
-You'll find an in-depth text version just below
+You'll find an in-depth breakdown just after the table

 VPN services mini-reviews